Ever heard of Keranique? Or read any Keranique reviews?

 This oil spray is designed to soften and add shine to your hair while taming frizz and flyaways.
 The sweet blend of mongongo, marula and cyperus oils provides a light layer of moisture, without weighing down your hair.
-Great if you live in a place with changeable weather climates – this mist has you covered in cold, dry heat and humidity!
+Great if you live in a changeable climate – this mist has you covered in cold, dry heat and humidity!

 Is there a pill for hair loss?
 According to Keranique, yes there is!
 These supplements aim to “nourish hair from within” using a blend of clinically tested, non-GMO and sustainably sourced vitamins, minerals and nutrients to support a healthy scalp environment.

 Customer reviews are really positive and report shinier, stronger, more nourished hair.
 They also comment on how nice the capsules taste!
 Mmm…